Statue of Zeus at Olympia

 466-456 BC saw the development and creation of the Temple of Zeus.
 The temple was constructed by Libon, a famous architect of the time, in the classic Doric style.
 The Greeks of the time didn’t believe that the temple alone was enough to appease Zeus so they commissioned a statue to be erected in the temple to honor the god.

-The statue measured 13m tall (42 feet), 6m wide (21 feet), and had a perimeter of 13m (43 feet).
-The statue was constructed from a wooden frame that was covered in expensive materials for the time.
+The figure measured 13m tall (42 feet), 6m wide (21 feet), and its perimeter was 13m (43 feet).
+It was constructed from a wooden frame that was covered in expensive materials for the time.
 These materials included: gold, ebony, ivory, silver, and precious stones.
 Historical accounts say that his hair and beard were made from gold and that his unclothed flesh was rendered in ivory.
 His sandals and robe were constructed from gold.
 The stool beneath his feet were upheld by two golden lions.
 In his left hand he held a scepter that gave him dominion over the Earth.
-Olive oil was used to clean the statue daily in order to keep the ivory in good condition.
+Olive oil was used to clean the enormous structure daily in order to keep the ivory in good condition.

-It is unclear the exact circumstances that led to the destruction and loss of the Statue of Zeus at Olympia.
+It is unclear the exact circumstances that led to its destruction and loss.
 Some accounts depict that the Roman Emperor Caligula gave the order for the statue to be removed from Greece and relocated to Rome so that it could be refashioned in his image.
 However, before Emperor Caligula could have the statues moved, he was assassinated.

 Another account depicted through the writings of historian Georgios Kedrenos, states that the statue was removed from Olympia and resettled in Constantinople.
-It is unclear if the statue perished in the great fire that ravaged the Palace of Lausus in AD 475 or if the temple and statue burnt down during the year AD 425.
-The only consistent thing that historians can agree on is that the Statue of Zeus at Olympia perished in an unprecedented fire.
+It is unclear if it perished in the great fire that ravaged the Palace of Lausus in AD 475 or if the temple and statue burnt down during the year AD 425.
+The only consistent thing that historians can agree on is that the Statue of Zeus perished in an unprecedented fire.